Up to list of GNU SETL manuals

 Here is the general form of the setl command:

-setl [options] [input] [--] [run-time args]
+setl [options] [input] [run args]

 The options include:

-The effective setting of this option in the absence of an explicit choice depends on whether the input segment appears to have possible setlcpp directives.
-Because a false positive is harmless, apart from incurring a little extra overhead for an unnecessary setlcpp invocation, the default is --cpp if there are any lines whose first token is ‘#’.
+The effective setting of this option in the absence of an explicit choice depends on whether the input appears to have possible setlcpp directives.
+Because a false positive is usually harmless, apart from incurring a little extra overhead for an unnecessary setlcpp invocation, the default is --cpp if there are any lines whose first token is ‘#’.

-setlcpp in the order they occur.
+These options imply --cpp and are passed along to setlcpp in the order they occur.

 There must be no space between the -I, -D, or -U and its sub-argument: ‘-I..’ is good but ‘-I ..’ fails with a message like ‘setlcpp: Directory name missing after -I option’.